 A tale of two seasons would describe Phil Mickelson in 2005.
 The first season was the run up to the Masters in which he won three times.
 He then took the summer off.
 Well, maybe he should have because he had only two top-10s between the Masters and the PGA Championship.
 Oh, yes, he did win that.
 Maybe a tale of three seasons then.
 Mickelson is becoming more difficult to predict each year.
 He used to play in 30 events a year, and you knew what to expect.
 No majors, but a handful of wins every year.
 Now that he's figured out how to win Majors, he's seemingly even more focused on those events, which has lead to a Woods-like schedule: 21 events for Mickelson last year.
 Looking ahead, we must assume his 2005 schedule is what we should expect.
 That said, is he a good pick at this price?
 Yes.
 Even though he won two majors in '05, he failed to do much else.
 He won four events, but he did little other than that.
 Mickelson has slowly solved winning majors.
 Expect him to figure out how to win majors while still playing well at the other events.

 We think Mickelson turned the corner in 2004, and things are only going to get better.
 The upside to this turn around is that he seems to be a factor during every big event, and what appears to be the downside, only 22 events played is a little misleading.
 Mickelson only took one extended break during the heart of the season last year and that was around the British Open.

 His upside is huge coming off a down year.
 As for his performance in 2004, probably a little of 2002 and a little of 2003, but if his result at the Hope is any indication, he'll be well worth it.

 More Fantasy News

-Mickelson closed with a three-under 69 on Sunday at the Desert Classic to finish 25-under and tied for second.
+Mickelson closed with a one-under 69 on Sunday at the Travelers Championship to finish one-under and tied for 61st.